Axon-Shield/pki.github.io/docs/index.md

 ### The Consulting Value

-We've done this transformation at Barclays (global financial infrastructure), Deutsche Bank (multi-cloud complexity), and Sky UK (consumer-scale).
+We've done certificate transformations at a number of companies, including Barclays (global financial infrastructure), Deutsche Bank (integration with software and hardware use-cases), or Sky UK (multi-cloud).
 We know the difference between:

 - Organizations that think they're ready for automation (they're not)
 - Technology problems (easy) versus organizational problems (hard)